Operation options

 The following attributes are supported on operations' input tables:

-- standard modifiers for selecting rows and columns.
+- Standard modifiers for selecting rows and columns.

 transaction_id